CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 provided the sample size is large enough.
 Example of the MC integration over the diameters for the dose:
 :code:`deposited_exposure += np.array(short_range_exposure * fdep).mean()`

-It is important to distinguish between 1) Monte-Carlo random variables (which are vectorised independently on its diameter-dependence) and 2) numerical Monte-Carlo integration for the diameter-dependence
+It is important to distinguish between 1) Monte-Carlo random variables (which are vectorised independently on its diameter-dependence) and 2) numerical Monte-Carlo integration for the diameter-dependence.
 Since the integral of the diameter-dependent variables are solved when computing the dose -- :math:`\mathrm{vD^{total}}` -- while performing some of the intermediate calculations, we normalize the results by *dividing* by the Monte-Carlo variables that are diameter-independent, so that they are not considered in the Monte-Carlo integration (e.g. :meth:`cara.models.InfectedPopulation.aerosols`).